What are The Best Plastic Molding Techniques?

 - Products have uniform wall thicknesses with straight and thick corners, mostly in all the production runs.

-- There is no limit in terms of the size of the part being produced.
-That’s the reason why rotomolding is an ideal method for producing tanks, plastic boats, shopping cart accessories, etc.
+- There is no limit regarding the size of the part being produced.
+That’s why rotomolding is ideal for producing tanks, plastic boats, shopping cart accessories, etc.

 Thermoforming is a plastic molding technique in which a thermoplastic sheet is heated to a specific temperature making it flexible and soft.
 Then the sheet is stretched and pressed into a vacuum or compressed air pressure to form the desired shape.
 Adequate cooling plays a key role in manipulating the sheet.